Storytelling in Libraries

 Cat does a great deal of work in libraries as both a storyteller and an author.

-Age 3 – 7: Cat can work with children as young as three, making her a popular choice for Bookstart sessions.
+Age 3 – 7: Cat happily works with children as young as three, making her a popular choice for Bookstart sessions.
 She combines age-appropriate stories with action rhymes, music, singing, hand puppets and physical objects to create lively, interactive and entertaining sessions for little listeners.

 Cat in action – storytelling